kranzky/mmm/diary/page4/index.md

 ![Damn](/diary/assets/damn.jpg)

 I can see the finish line for Blattix; I have a small list of work to complete over the next ten days, and expect to entirely wrap it up by the end of the month.
-I also released a [starter kit](https://github.com/kranzky/raylib-flecs-starter-kit)for using Raylib+Flecs, and I plan to use this as the framework for my Deminer and Noid experiments.
+I also released a [starter kit](https://github.com/kranzky/raylib-flecs-starter-kit) for using Raylib+Flecs, and I plan to use this as the framework for my Deminer and Noid experiments.

 Been somewhat distracted by the NSW lockdown, but deliberately weaning myself off the doomscrolling and the live press conferences.
 Must focus on productivity.